-My husband and I have been together for 12 years, and recently welcomed a beautiful baby boy.
-However the past few weeks we have been arguing everyday, and we just don’t get along like we used to.
+My husband and I have been together for 12 years, and recently welcomed a beautiful baby boy but now having relationship problems after having kids.
+The past few weeks we have been arguing everyday, and we just don’t get along like we used to.
 He thinks I am arguing or criticizing everything he does, but really I am just asking him questions in a nice tone.
 I feel like I don’t love him any more.
 Has anyone else been through this?

 - Welcoming a new member to the family & your relationship is a HUGE transition for everyone.
 Communication has never failed & is the key to making life easier.
 The love is still there but you have gone through a lot of physical & emotional changes that he probably doesn’t understand if you haven’t talked to him about how you’re feeling.

 Give him tasks/jobs to do around the home & with Bub but don’t say how to do it or how you want it done, just let him do it his way unless he asks.
 It’s important for guys to get their bonding time with Bub just as much as it is for us. & remember to try to make time for you both, I know it’s hard, I feel like I hardly get time with my hubby since my baby boy came along, but we make a point of getting up at the same time every morning, having dinner together & bathing the Bub together.
 Hope I’ve helped, good luck.
 Jen